Lucadesantos/bandcamp-to-mp4/README.md

 # Bandcamp to mp4
 A python script to transform an entire bandcamp library into video files.

-**DISCLAIMER: Only use this on music you own, I coded this to move my bancamp tracks to youtube easily, do not use this script to download music you have not bought.**
+**DISCLAIMER: Only use this on music you own, I coded this to move my bancamp tracks to youtube easily, do not use this script to download music you do not own.**

 ## Usage